No description

 sudo apt install libadwaita-1-0 libgtksourceview-5-0 libpanel-1-1 librsvg2-2

 WARNING Do not use zeroconf as your Pharo VM!
 Zeroconf ships with libraries that will interfere with the ones Pulsar uses.
-Instead, you should install a VM provided by open build service (OBS).

 MacOS